exxonvaldez/sfds-demo/README.md

 This is a simple web app that displays data about affordable rental housing in San Francisco.

-The housing data comes from [DataSF](https://data.sfgov.org/Housing-and-Buildings/Mayor-s-Office-of-Housing-and-Community-Developmen/9rdx-httc) and is accessed via the SODA API at https://data.sfgov.org/resource/9rdx-httc.json .
+The housing data comes from [DataSF](https://data.sfgov.org/Housing-and-Buildings/Mayor-s-Office-of-Housing-and-Community-Developmen/9rdx-httc).
+The data can be accessed directly via the SODA API at [https://data.sfgov.org/resource/9rdx-httc.json](https://data.sfgov.org/resource/9rdx-httc.json).

 The app is a single page with the following features:

-- Shows a table to displays some columns of the data.
+- Shows a table to display some columns of the data.
 - Allows sorting by any of the visible columns.
 - Displays a map with (approximate) locations of the properties.
-Latitude is given to only two decimal places (about 0.7 mile increments), so plotted locations are offset north or south slightly based on row number to spread the markers apart.
+In the data, latitude is given to only two decimal places (about 0.7 mile increments), so plotted locations are offset north or south slightly based on row number to spread the markers apart.
-- Allows toggling selection of invidual properties via the map or table, and seeing that same selection in both the map and table.
+- Allows toggling selection of individual properties via the map or table, and seeing that same selection in both the map and table.
-- When properties are selected, the table allows filtering to show only selected rows.
+- When properties are selected, the table shows filtering buttons to show only selected rows or all rows.
-- Shows a chart of the number of affordable units and beds by year affordability began.
+- Shows a chart of the total number of affordable units and beds by year affordability began.
-- Has styling and layout that resembles an information page from https://sf.gov , including some support for smaller screen and window sizes and older browsers such as Internet Explorer 9 and above.
+- Has styling and layout that resembles an information page from [https://sf.gov](https://sf.gov).  including some support for smaller screen and window sizes and older browsers such as Internet Explorer 9 and above.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 The standard Create React App instructions are at the bottom of this document, and remain fully applicable.